-The goal of reaching 1 million children with lifesaving interventions by 2020 is focused on communities, primarily in Africa, with high child mortality rates from preventable causes.
+The goal of reaching 1 million children with lifesaving interventions by 2020 is focused on impoverished areas of the world and primarily in Africa, where there are high rates children dying from preventable causes.
 In particular, the campaign will support efforts of faith-based partners in Nigeria, the Democratic Republic of Congo, Liberia, Mozambique and Sierra Leone, as well as Haiti.
-In addition to volunteer time, GBGM is committing $10 million in medications, supplies, and commodities and $30 million to partners working in rural and underserved communities.

 “Being a faith-based organization engaged in the public conversation about Global Health has given us a seat at many international health tables” Kemper said.

 U.S. church members will also play an important role.